Modeling in Houdini using VDB SDF volumes

 VDB Convert (to convert SDF into polygonal geometry).

-Volume Deform (to deform voxel shapes by using Lattice from Volume node in conjunction with Bend node to deform point grid which represents voxel grid).
+Volume Deform (to deform voxel shapes by using Lattice from Volume node in conjunction with Bend node to deform point grid which represents the voxel grid).

 Notes about using SDF nodes:

 1. Increase voxel density only when necessary.
-Generally, I used a voxel size of 0.02 when converting geometry through VDB to Polygons and could move shapes interactivly.
-However, in some cases, I needed narrower or smaller bevels and increased density to 0.01 voxel per unit in exchange to performance.
+Generally, I used a "voxel size" of 0.02 when converting geometry through "VDB to Polygons" and could move shapes interactively.
+However, in some cases, I needed narrower or smaller bevels and increased density to 0.01 voxel per unit in exchange for performance.

-2. After all operations, you can also increase voxel density through VDB Resample to get a denser and more detailed polygonal mesh from Convert VDB.
+2. After all operations, you can increase voxel density through the "VDB Resample" to get a denser and more detailed polygonal mesh from "Convert VDB".

-4. If you need to place one object inside another, for example a button in a housing, use VDB Reshape SDF to expand the SDF before boolean subtraction.
+4. If you need to place one object inside another, for example, a button in a housing, use VDB Reshape SDF to expand the SDF before boolean subtraction.

-5. I didn't find a way to store color in SDF and pass it through boolean operations, so after converting to polygons by Convert VDB I used Bounding Volume parameter in Group node to select the area that I want to color using SDF volume.
+5. I didn't find a way to store color in SDF and pass it through boolean operations, so after converting to polygons by "Convert VDB", I used the "Bounding Volume" parameter in the "Group" node to select the area that I want to color using SDF volume.

-6. Deform objects in voxels through Volume deform instead of deforming them in polygons.
-This is convenient because the bend deformer when used on polygons will not be able to bend the area where not enough geometry, but through Volume deform, you bend a point grid, so you can bend and deform even each pair of voxels.
+6. Deform objects in voxels through "Volume deform" instead of deforming them in polygons.
+This is convenient because the bend deformer, when used on polygons, will not be able to bend the area where there is not enough geometry, but through Volume deformation, you bend a point grid, so you can bend and deform even each pair of voxels.

 Notes on modeling in SOPs within LOPs:

-2. The same goes for working inside Component Geometry node: connect geometry to the default, proxy, and simproxy output nodes only when necessary, otherwise, the entire node tree will be recalculated with every change.
+2. The same goes for working inside the "Component Geometry" node: connect geometry to the default, proxy, and simproxy output nodes only when necessary; otherwise, the entire node tree will be recalculated with every change.

-3. Start building hierarchy of LOP primitives while still in SOPs.
+3. Start building a hierarchy of LOP primitives while still in SOPs.
 Hierarchy construction will occur from top to bottom, from leaf to root.
-At the very beginning (for leaves), add Name node that will create the corresponding attribute and enter the geometry name into it, for example, Mesh.
-Then add an Attribute Edit String node, specify that you want to edit Name attribute, and in Editor tab, set "*" (all existing names) in From parameter.
-To the To parameter add the name of the LOP primitive where you want to place the geometry, like "Primitive/*".
+At the beginning (for leaves), add a "Name" node to create the corresponding attribute and enter the geometry name into it, for example, Mesh.
+Then add an "Attribute Edit String" node, specify that you want to edit the "Name" attribute, and in the Editor tab, set "*" (all existing names) in the "From" parameter.
+To the "To" parameter, add the name of the LOP primitive where you want to place the geometry, like "Primitive/*".
 Thus, the Name attribute will become "Primitive/Mesh".
-Further, continue to add Attribute Edit String nodes with the same parameters to assign more parents or to group primitives after merging.
-The last Attribute Edit String will have "/*" name set in To parameter and will close the path (for example, "/Gamepad/Triggers/Primitive1/Mesh").
+Further, continue adding Attribute Edit String nodes with the same parameters to assign more parents or group primitives after merging.
+The last Attribute Edit String will have the "/*" name set in the "To" parameter and will close the path (for example, "/Gamepad/Triggers/Primitive1/Mesh").

 KineFX Ball for Houdini: Animation Rig and Geometry (HDALC)